rolspace/www.rolandoramos.tech/_posts/2014-11-03-iqueryable-all-vs-any-vs-singleordefault.markdown

 <!--more-->

-The Exception was being when executing the *worst case scenario* for this condition, that is, there were no values in the database that matched the variable being tested.
-Thus, the query had to evaluate all the records in the table.
+The Exception was thrown when executing the <em>worst case scenario</em> for this condition, that is, there were no values in the database that matched the variable being tested.
+Thus, the query had to evaluate all the records in the table first, in order to return the result of the method.

 Since this was the cause of the timeout, it seemed like a good option to change the condition in order to use the <code>IQueryable.Any()</code> method.